SAP Negotiations

 13. Optimize SAP Ariba Contracts (Manage Spend-Based Licensing)

-Overview: SAP Ariba, a leading procurement and supply chain platform, operates on a cloud subscription model based on transaction volumes, spending through the network, or several documents/users.
+Overview: SAP Ariba, a leading procurement and supply chain platform, operates on a cloud subscription model based on transaction volumes, spending through the network, or the number of documents/users.

 Best Practices:

 • Cap or Manage Supplier Fees: Ariba often charges suppliers fees to participate in the network (a percentage of transactions).
 Large buyers sometimes negotiate to cover or cap those fees so their suppliers arenโ€™t deterred.
-As a customer, you can try to get a break on those network fees if you have significant spending; for example, a cap on the percentage or a rebate once volume exceeds a certain amount.
+As a customer, you can try to negotiate a break on those network fees if you have a significant spending history; for example, a cap on the percentage or a rebate once your volume exceeds a certain amount.

-• Avoid Overage Premiums: If your contract has limits (say you can process N documents or $X spend), clarify what happens if you exceed them.
+• Avoid Overage Premiums: If your contract has limits (e.g., you can process N documents or spend $X), clarify what happens if you exceed them.
 Ideally, negotiate any overage to be charged at the same or a predetermined discounted rate.
 UpperEdge noted that SAP sometimes penalizes extra usage (they cited Concur, but the principle applies: additional usage beyond subscription might be charged at a higher unit cost)โ€‹.
 Push back on that โ€“ request flat or volume-discounted pricing for overages, not a premium.

-• Co-term and Bundle if Useful: If you use Concur or other SAP procurement products, see if aligning terms or bundles yields a discount.
-But be cautious: only bundle if it gives a better deal overall, and you need both.
-Also, consider alternate products (Coupa, etc.) as leverage, but thatโ€™s another tip.
+• Co-term and Bundle if Useful: If you use Concur or other SAP procurement products, consider aligning terms or bundles to see if it yields a discount.
+However, be cautious: only bundle if it offers a better deal overall and you truly need both.
+Additionally, consider alternative products (such as Coupa) as leverage, but thatโ€™s another valuable tip.

 14. Optimize SuccessFactors (HR) Licensing (Align with Workforce Changes)